 We are committed to taking care of the Jewish communal workers who have been laid off or furloughed as a result of this crisis by extending their health insurance coverage.
-Federation has granted $332,000 for relief in this area.
+Federation has granted $332,000 for relief in this area to the Marcus Jewish Community Center and Atlanta Jewish Academy.
 Committed healthcare funds are released only as expended.

 Marcus Jewish Community Center of Atlanta

 Round 1 (April): $22,000